Kadiri: Railways

-History of Kadiri Taluk

-Kadiri Taluk was founded under the British Raj and was located in the Kadapa district.
-However, in the year 1910, it was incorporated into the Anantapur district.
-At the time, Kadiri Taluk was the largest taluk in Andhra Pradesh, with roughly 210 villages under its administration.
-Kadiri, Mudiguba, Nallamada, N.P.
-Kunta, Talupula, Nallacheruvu, O.D.Cheruvu, Tanakal, Amadagur, and Gandlapenta are the revenue mandals where the villages are now located.
-Except for Mudigubba, these mandals are currently under the Kadiri revenue division.
-It now includes Puttaparthi, nallamada, Kothacheruvu Mandals as well.

 Topography

-The Kadiri town is locate at 78.170 East Longitude and 14.120 North Latitude and has an average elevation of 504.00 meters (1653 feet) above MSL.
-Kadiri is surrounded by hill and hillocks on two sides on the North and East.
+Kadiri is located at 78.170 degrees E longitude and 14.120 degrees N latitude and has an average elevation of 504.00 meters (1653 feet) above MSL.
+Kadiri is surrounded by hill on the north and east.

-The terrain of the town is generally sloping from North and Central area, East to West and South to Central area.
-The Highest contour is + 546.000 m (South West) and lowest contour is + 496.000m (west).

-The town is situated in the center of the Kadiri Taluk between Anantapur, Madanapalli towns and it is situated in Anantapur District and which is 90 km distance from Anantapur.
-The Municipality is divided into 36 Election Wards.
-It is surrounded on two sides while the Sudda Vagu River Flows to its West.
+The town is situated in the center of the Kadiri taluk between Anantapur and Madanapalli towns and situated in Anantapur District and which is 90 km from Anantapur.
+The Municipality is divided into 36 election wards.
+The Sudda Vagu River Flows to its west.

-Climate and Rainfall
+Climate and rainfall

-The Climate is a tropical in Kadiri.
-In winter there is much more Rainfall in Kadiri than in summer.
-In December, the temperature is 23.60 C during day time.
-The night temperature will be 160C and is the lowest temperature of the whole year.
-During summer from March to May when the Max Temperature in the hottest month of May rises to 480C.
+The Climate is tropical in Kadiri.
+In winter there is much more rainfall in Kadiri than in summer.
+In December, the average temperature is 23.60 °C during day time.
+The average temperature at night is 16 °C, the lowest temperature of the whole year.
+During summer from March to May, the maximum temperature in May rises to 48 °C.

-In cools down as soon as the South – West Monsoon breaks out in the month of June.
-The annual average rainfall in the town is around 700mm from both North-East & South-West Monsoons.
-The rainfall mainly occurs during the rainy season i.e., from June to September due to South – West Monsoons.
-Rains during the month October, November and also December occur due to North-East monsoon is about twenty percent of the total annual rainfall.
+It cools down as soon as the southwest monsoon breaks out in the month of June.
+The annual average rainfall in the town is around 700mm from both the northeast & southwest monsoons.
+The rainfall mainly occurs during the rainy season i.e., from June to September due to southwest monsoons.
+Rains during the month October, November and also December occur due to the northeast monsoon, which is about twenty percent of the total annual rainfall.

 Environmental issues

-The Rainfall is sparse and spasmodic.
-Borewells provide the ray of hope for drinking water purposes.
+The rainfall in Kadiri is sparse and spasmodic.
+Borewells provide most water for drinking purposes.
 There are no perennial rivers in the vicinity of Kadiri which results in excess dependence on underground water.
-Over exploitation of ground water and indiscriminate drilling of bores for the past few years has caused depletion of the ground water table and drying of bore wells in most cases.
-The water is being supplied to the public in every two days through Chitravathi Balancing Reservoir.
+Over-exploitation of ground water and indiscriminate drilling of bores for the past few years has caused depletion of the ground water table and drying of bore wells.
+The water is being supplied to the public every two days through the Chitravathi Balancing Reservoir.